ewascatalog/ewascatalog2/webserver/readme.md

 These instructions are only needed to make the website available via an Apache2 webserver outside of docker container.
-This potentially makes development of the website a bit more convenient.

 ## Install necessary packages